wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 	// Level of consistency requested by the emitter.
 	//
-	// The semantic meaning of this field is specific to the target
+	// The semantic meaning of this field is specific to the emitter
-	// chain (like a commitment level on Solana, number of
-	// confirmations on Ethereum, or no meaning with instant finality).
+	// chain.
+See Consistency Levels below.
 	ConsistencyLevel uint8 // <-- NEW

 	// Payload of the message (provided by the on-chain integrator).